frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/CRM/social-media-post.md

 1. [LinkedIn Settings](/docs/user/manual/en/CRM/linkedin-settings)
 2. [Twitter Settings](/docs/user/manual/en/CRM/twitter-settings)

-## 2. How to create an Social Media Post
+## 2. How to create a Social Media Post

 1. Go to Social Media Post list, click on **New**.
 2. Select **Campaign** if any otherwise leave it blank.